neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

 ![](images/01.png)

-From the search results, click on "Amazon SageMaker" under "Services."
+From the search results, click on "Amazon SageMaker AI" under "Services."

 ![](images/02.png)